WHY THIS CAMPAIGN MATTERS

 In 2016, six out of the top ten orchestras streamed worldwide by Spotify and other platforms were UK based.
 In 2025 UK orchestras are still among the most streamed in the world.*

-It is grossly unfair that in all that time not one player has received a penny, while others profit from their performances on Spotify and other streaming platforms.
+You may not know that in all that time, not one player has received a penny, while others profit handsomely from their performances on Spotify and other streaming platforms.

 *